-Karen has been with the GDA for 5 years in April 2020.
-Starting as Executive Director, then evolving into the We All Matter, Eh? partnership director.
+Karen has been with the GDA for more than 5 years .
+Starting as Executive Director, then evolving into the Partnership Director.

 Karen has a diverse career and background.
 Born in Guernsey she started working age 14 on ‘Mr Tostevin’s farm out west’ to fund her motorbike, sport and travel hobbies.
 Karen was fortunate to be sponsored by Kleinwort Benson to study Business and Environmental Science in London for 4 years before returning to work in the financial sector.
 Here she worked her way around the bank on a graduate rotation before settling in Marketing.
 Thanks to many opportunities Karen worked on a project in Germany before moving to the London branch to specialise in HR.

 After 10 years in finance Karen had the opportunity to move to Australia where she took contracts that would not be possible in the islands working at Queensland Rail, Mining and IT start up companies before finding her niche in Analytics and strategic workforce planning.
 Much of her consulting work looked at analytics linked to Equality and she was fortunate to work with many diverse companies in her role as Asia Pacific lead and then EMEA Europe Middle East Africa lead for SuccessFactors.

 In Australia Karen met her partner Wade and had two cheeky Ausettes (girls).

 Returning with the family to Guernsey for the European role, Karen was fortune to meet the amazing Shelaine Green and observe Rob Platts at a local event.
 Motivated by their passion and commitment (plus having a young family) Karen gave up the traveling to work locally in the third sector.